-Anthracycline drugs damage the DNA in cancer cells so they cannot reproduce.
-This type of chemotherapy can treat several types of cancer, but it can cause a range of side effects.
+Anthracycline chemotherapy drugs damage the DNA in cancer cells, so they cannot reproduce.
+They can treat several types of cancer.
+However, they can also cause a range of side effects.

 Anthracycline drugs are among the

 Although they are effective, anthracyclines can cause various side effects ranging from mild to severe.